apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Clemson football’s red-zone curse at Duke and more on ACC realignment**
+**Apple Shares 'Wonderlust' Event Live Stream Placeholder on YouTube**

-You can read more about it [here](https://theathletic.com/4812941/2023/09/05/duke-clemson-acc-until-saturday/).
+You can read more about it [here](https://www.macrumors.com/2023/09/05/apple-wonderlust-event-live-stream/).

 ## Requirements
 - Python 3.8